Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Content

-The content for this website has been written by Werner Stäblein and the authors mentioned above in credits for the Javscript questions.
+The content for this website has been written by Werner Stäblein and the authors mentioned above in credits for the Javascript questions.

 Readme.md file follows the structure of Readme.md provided by Code Institute **[Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template)**.